PritamChakrabortyShuvo/SQL/01_Database.md

 # Introduction to Database
-A database is an organized collection of data stored and managed so that it can be easily accessed, modified & retrieved when needed.
+A **database** is an **organized collection of data stored** & **managed** so that it can be easily **accessed**, **modified** & **retrieved** when needed.
 Databases store various types of data—from customer details in a business to product inventories in a store.
 We can add new data, update existing information, delete unwanted records & search for specific details using queries.
 They come in two main types:
 1. **SQL Databases :** These use structured tables to organize data, like a spreadsheet with rows and columns (e.g., MySQL, PostgreSQL).
 2. **NoSQL Databases :** These use flexible data models, like documents or graphs, which can be more adaptable for unstructured data (e.g., MongoDB, Cassandra).
 <div align="center">